l25/WorldDBWebExplorer/README.md

-This is project "World DB Web Explorer".
+This is "World DB Web Explorer" project.
 Website for MySQL's World DB exploration.